WHAT IS THIS?

 WHO’S BEHIND THIS?

 Like most blogs, actually mostly me, with occasional help from contributors.
-I’m Paul Moon, a filmmaker/technologist/attorney based in Washington, D.C.
-I make movies under the moniker Zen Violence Films, with more details about that at my Web site.
+I’m Paul Moon, a filmmaker/professor/attorney based in New York City and Washington, D.C.
+I make movies under the moniker Zen Violence Films, more details about that at my Web site.
 I’m on Twitter @hpmoon and Facebook at facebook.com/zenviolence.
-I teach classes as an Adobe Certified Expert in Premiere Pro, and am Google AdWords Certified.
+I teach editing and more at places like Docs In Progress, George Mason University and DCTV, and am Google AdWords Certified.
 I try to split my time between all these things — while doing my “normal” job well — so please be patient whenever I fall behind!
-And, use this contact form if you have any questions, concerns or suggestions.

 WHAT’S THE POINT?